The Ultimate List of 50 Free Security Tools, Tested For You

 And here are some tools that you can play with to find out how secure a password is considered (don’t test using your real passwords!).

-Another cool tool can estimate how long it would take for your password to be cracked by a hacker: Estimating Password-Cracking Times
+Another great tool can estimate how long it would take for your password to be cracked by a hacker: Estimating Password-Cracking Times

 Constantly coming up with strong, unique passwords is hard.
 We get it.